 Courses that require instructor permission, senior thesis/projects, independent/directed studies, closed courses and internships cannot be registered electronically.
 Registration forms are found here:

-Please do not email add/drop requests.
+Please do not email add/dropor permission requests.
 Emailed requests will not be processed.

 How do I register for a course?